aimadsamah/loginWeewee/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+# firebase.config.js
+create a file named firebase.config.js that contains you firebase account configuration in order for the app to work properly

 ## Learn More

 To learn more about Next.js, take a look at the following resources: